-- To undertake an annual performance appraisal of the Chief Executive Officer and review the appraisal of direct reports to the Chief Executive Officer; - To review compensation policy and procedures, including employee benefits and superannuation, and recommend to the Board remuneration changes for the Chief Executive Officer and direct reports to the Chief Executive Officer; - To review succession planning and senior management development plans; and - To report Committee proceedings back to the Board.
+• To undertake an annual performance appraisal of the Chief Executive Officer and review the appraisal of direct reports to the Chief Executive Officer;

+- To review compensation policy and procedures, including employee benefits and superannuation, and recommend to the Board remuneration changes for the Chief Executive Officer and direct reports to the Chief Executive Officer; - To review succession planning and senior management development plans; and - To report Committee proceedings back to the Board.

-The role of the Remuneration, Appointments and Nominations Committee as set out in its Charter will be expanded to include the function of recommending remuneration for Directors to shareholders when recommendations are put forward.
+The role of the Remuneration, Appointments and Nominations Committee as set out in its Charter includes recommending remuneration for Directors to shareholders when recommendations are put forward.